Deltares/hatyan/README.md

 # hatyan

-hatyan is a Python program for tidal analysis and prediction, based on the FORTRAN version.
+hatyan is a Python program for tidal analysis and prediction, based on the FORTRAN version and developed for Rijkswaterstaat.
-Copyright (C) 2019-2021 Rijkswaterstaat.
-Maintained by Deltares, contact: Jelmer Veenstra (jelmer.veenstra@deltares.nl).
-Source code available at: https://github.com/Deltares/hatyan

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.

 Information and examples